habi-dat/auth/README.md

 ## Configuration

 A configuration file has to be present in `config/config.json`.
-See `config/config.json.sample` for a sample configuration file.
+See `templates/config.json` for the template configuration file.

-Using the sample configuration file, most values can be directly set by using the following environment variables:
+Using the template configuration file, most values can be directly set by using the following environment variables:
   * HABIDAT_DOMAIN: the domain of your application and email-account
   * HABIDAT_TITLE: the name of the habi\*DAT instance
   * HABIDAT_USER_SUBDOMAIN: used subdomain for web-application